 What followed was a vice grip and a ‘Khali bomb’ leaving Knoxville motionless and needing to be stretchered out of the ring.

-Johnny Knoxville would again grace WWE screens one last time in 2010 as a guest star to promote Jackass 3D.
+Again, Johnny Knoxville would grace WWE screens one last time in 2010 as a guest star to promote Jackass 3D.
 But it just doesn’t compare to a confrontation with Khali regarding his size proportions…

-Jackass Director, Jeff Tremaine, On Directing WWE’s ‘Swerved’
+Director of Jackass, Jeff Tremaine, On Directing WWE’s ‘Swerved’

 Swerved was a fun prank-style show that ran on the WWE Network for a couple of seasons.
 The show saw pranks performed among the wrestlers themselves and the wrestlers going out and doing pranks on the general public.
 It was directed by the man behind Jackass, Jeff Tremaine!